Michelin96/web-scraping-challenge/README.md

 ## Scraping and Display

 * Run app.py in a Python environment that has the additional dependancies installed
-* Sample screen shots of the rendered web page are in the this repository root folder.
+* Sample screen shots of the rendered web page and all files are in the Mission_to_Mars repository folder.